CZ-NIC/knot-resolver/daemon/bindings/net.rst

    answer will have size of a multiple of 64 (64, 128, 192, ...).
 If
    set to `false` (or a number < 2), it will disable padding entirely.

-   You may force padding even on unencrypted answers via ``policy.FLAGS('FORCE_PADDING')``, e.g. in conditioned on the request coming from a TLS-stripping proxy.
+   You may force padding even on unencrypted answers via ``policy.FLAGS('FORCE_PADDING')`` action, e.g. conditioned on the request coming from a TLS-stripping proxy;
+   see :ref:`mod-policy` for details.

 .. function:: net.tls_sticket_secret([string with pre-shared secret])